Kylon99/CustomMenuPointers/README.md

 # ![IMG](CustomMenuPointers/Resources/CustomMenuPointers64.png) CustomMenuPointers

-* Early build:  You can use your currently selected Custom Saber in the menu!
+* This plugin lets you use the currently selected SaberFactory Saber as a Menu Pointer!
 * Eventually this mod will allow you to choose custom menu pointers for Beat Saber!
-* If you change your Custom Saber you can go to the Menu Pointer MOD Settings and hit Reload.

 ## Requirements
 This mod depends on the following mods.
-Download them at [BeatMods](https://beatmods.com).
+Download them at [BeatMods](https://beatmods.com) or with ModAssistant!

 * BSIPA v4.1.6
 * BeatSaberMarkupLanguage v1.5.3